ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 These labels are present for most datasets and are useful when performing certain downstream analyses (like Differential Expression) on a large number of datasets in an automated fashion.
 These annotations also address the FAIR metrics R1.2 (see here for more details).

-**Manual curation of perturbation/control labels**: To do this perturbation/control classification we use a machine learning classifier which uses the textual metadata associated with each sample to classify it as control or perturbation.
+**Manual curation of perturbation/control labels**: To do this perturbation/control classification we use a machine learning classifier that uses the textual metadata associated with each sample to classify it as control or perturbation.
 To train this classifier and improve its accuracy on different types of omics datasets, we manually curate these labels for a subset of the datasets in our data lake.
-This manual labelling is done by graduate and undergraduate students who are well versed in understanding biological data generation.
+This manual labeling is done by graduate and undergraduate students who are well versed in understanding biological data generation.
 We use these manually annotated datasets to train our classifier and improve its accuracy.
 The current classification model has an accuracy of ~90% on sample metadata for transcriptomics datasets.

 ## 1.3 Index of repositories on Polly Discover